emuroiwa/Laravel-project/README.md

 app/Http/Controllers/v1/AddDistanceController.php
 ```

 Added a addDistance method taking the request and ProcessDistanceAddition instance  as arguments.
-In file i imported AddDistanceFormRequest, ProcessDistanceAddition and RespondsWithHttpStatus.
+In file, i imported AddDistanceFormRequest, ProcessDistanceAddition and RespondsWithHttpStatus.
 With in the the method there is a try catch block and a call to the ProcessDistanceAddition process method

 <h3>enums.php</h3>